 We used an enzyme-coupled assay to measure ATP hydrolysis by PCH-2 and TRIP13.
-Both enzymes showed modest but reproducible ATPase activity, and mutation of conserved active site residues resulted in the complete loss of activity (Figure 3C-E).
+Both enzymes showed modest but reproducible ATPase activity, and mutation of conserved active site residues resulted in the complete loss of activity (Figure 4C-E).
 We next tested the importance of the enzymes’ pore loops, which in other AAA+ ATPases are necessary to properly couple ATP hydrolysis to substrate engagement (Siddiqui et al., 2004).
-We generated alanine mutants of PCH-2 W221 and F222, which align with the ClpX/NSF “YVG”/”GYVG” motifs (Figure 2E), and also created a “pore loop AG” mutant in which residues 218-227 were replaced by an Ala-Gly linker of equal length.
-These mutants all formed soluble hexamers as in wild-type PCH-2, but showed variable ATPase activity: while the F222A mutant showed a 5-fold reduction in basal ATPase activity, the W221A and pore loop AG mutants showed a striking increase in activity, with the kcat of the W221A mutant around three-fold higher than that of the wild-type enzyme (Figure 3C, E).
-Similarly, the M. musculus TRIP13 W221A mutant had a more than two-fold higher basal kcat than wild-type TRIP13 (Figure 3D, E).
-The variable effect of pore loop mutations in PCH-2/TRIP13 suggests that this element is indeed necessary to properly couple ATP hydrolysis to substrate engagement.
+We generated alanine mutants of PCH-2 W221 and F222, which align with the ClpX/NSF “YVG”/”GYVG” motifs (Figure 3H), and also created a “pore loop AG” mutant (PCH-2AG) in which residues 218-227 were replaced by an Ala-Gly linker of equal length.
+These mutants all formed soluble hexamers as in wild-type PCH-2, but showed variable ATPase activity: while PCH-2F222A showed a 5-fold reduction in basal ATPase activity, PCH-2W221A and PCH-2AG showed a striking increase in activity, with the kcat of PCH-2W221A around three-fold higher than that of the wild-type enzyme (Figure 4C, E).
+Similarly, M. musculus TRIP13 W221A had a more than two-fold higher basal kcat than wild-type TRIP13 (Figure 4D, E).
+The variable effect of pore loop mutations in PCH-2/TRIP13 suggests that this element may play a role in coupling ATP hydrolysis to substrate engagement.

 p31(comet) functions as an adapter between MAD2 and TRIP13

 Timely SAC inactivation relies on both TRIP13 and p31(comet), and prior work has shown that the two proteins can together dissociate MAD2:CDC20 complexes in vitro (Eytan et al., 2014).
 As p31(comet) is known to bind both MAD2 (Habu et al., 2002; Yang et al., 2007) and TRIP13 (Tipton et al., 2012), we reasoned that the protein may act as an adapter.
-We mapped sequence conservation onto the structure of human p31(comet):MAD2 (Yang et al., 2007), and identified a highly conserved surface on p31(comet) opposite its MAD2-binding interface (Figure 4A).
+We mapped sequence conservation onto the structure of human p31(comet):MAD2 (Yang et al., 2007), and identified a highly conserved surface on p31(comet) opposite its MAD2-binding interface (Figure 5A).
 To test whether this surface, which includes residues on the p31(comet) “safety-belt” and a short loop bordering this motif, is responsible for TRIP13 interaction, we generated a series of mutations in M. musculus p31(comet).
-Several mutations to this conserved surface disrupted TRIP13 binding in a yeast two-hybrid assay, while maintaining MAD2 binding (Figure 4B).
-Conversely, a previously-characterized mutant at the MAD2 interface (Yang et al., 2007) disrupted MAD2 binding but did not affect the interaction with TRIP13 (Figure 4B, Figure 4-figure supplement 2).
+Several mutations to this conserved surface disrupted TRIP13 binding in a yeast two-hybrid assay, while retaining MAD2 binding (Figure 5B).
+Conversely, a previously-characterized mutant at the MAD2 interface (Yang et al., 2007) disrupted MAD2 binding but did not affect the interaction with TRIP13 (Figure 5B, D).
 To test whether p31(comet) is able to simultaneously interact with MAD2 and TRIP13, we performed a yeast three-hybrid assay.
-This assay showed an interaction between TRIP13 and MAD2 that depended on the presence of untagged p31(comet) (Figure 4C), showing that this protein can indeed function as an adapter between MAD2 and TRIP13 (Figure 4D).
+This assay showed an interaction between TRIP13 and MAD2 that depends on the presence of untagged p31(comet) (Figure 5C), showing that p31(comet) can indeed function as an adapter between MAD2 and TRIP13 (Figure 5G).